Saturday 14th August, 2021

 We review the various trigger point therapies and show you which are the best

 If you have pain from trigger points you have a large number of options ranging from a variety of professional therapies through to several home remedies.
-When looking for your best option there are obvious considerations such as the cost, pain, and whether you like needles.
+When looking for your best option there are obvious considerations such as the cost, pain, and whether you like needles, but the most important is how effective they are.
+We’ve reviewed the clinical trials and scientific papers, plus 27 years experience as a chiropractor to give you the answers.

 What are trigger points

 Trigger points are those tender lumps in your muscles that therapists find.
 They are arguably the biggest cause of musculoskeletal pain syndromes such as back neck and shoulder pain (1,2).
-For more details please see our article Trigger Point Basics, but in summary.
+For more details please see our Complete Guide To (Myofascial) Trigger Points , but in summary.

 Symptoms